-Relays have a pull-in voltage (V{PI}) determined by the actuation force (usually electrostatic) overcoming mechanical force and a pull-out voltage (V{PO}) determined by mechanical force overcoming adhesion forces.
+Relays have a pull-in voltage ( $V{PI}$ ) determined by the actuation force (usually electrostatic) overcoming mechanical force and a pull-out voltage ( $V{PO}$ ) determined by mechanical force overcoming adhesion forces.
 To actuate relays, several different methods can be used, including thermal, magnetic, piezo, and electrostatic [156] [157],[158],[159],[160].
-While MEMS devices can be engineered for $V{PI} = V{PO}$ practical implementations frequently display hysteresis (where $V{PI} > V{PO}$).
+While MEMS devices can be engineered for $V{PI} = V{PO}$ practical implementations frequently display hysteresis (where $V{PI} > V{PO}$ ).

-Relays have the advantages of steep subthreshold slope and negligible I{OFF} .
+Relays have the advantages of steep subthreshold slope and negligible $I{OFF}$ .
 In addition, 4-terminal relays allow pass-gate logic, which potentially reduces the number of devices needed per function [161].
 However, relay operating voltages are high and need to be reduced to achieve the benefits of low active power.
-In addition relays are currently very large (for example, 7.5 μ m x 7.5 μ m [162]) and need to be reduced to sizes comparable with CMOS.
+In addition relays are currently very large (for example, 7.5 $\mu$ m x 7.5 $\mu$ m [162]) and need to be reduced to sizes comparable with CMOS.
 Reliability needs to be demonstrated for use in high activity factor logic.
 Variation and hysteresis also need to be reduced to values comparable to CMOS.

 In 2010, Kam et al. showed that relays have the potential to be 10x more energy efficient than CMOS (albeit at lower frequencies) [163].
 Relay circuits were demonstrated by Spencer et al. including a full adder in 12 NEMS relays with a single mechanical delay [164].
-Hossein et al. has designed a 16-bit relay multiplies with 10x lower energy per operation, as well as experimentally demonstrated a 7:3 compressor composed of 98 relays [188].
+Hossein et al. has designed a 16-bit relay multiplier, which promises to achieve lower energy per operation than CMOS, as well as experimentally demonstrated a 7:3 compressor composed of 98 relays [188].

 High pull-in voltages remain an issue with relays.
-Lee et al. used an insulating liquid (such as oil) to reduce V{PI} with the liquid's higher dielectric constant, but relay reliability was still worse than that achieved with an ALD process [158].
+Lee et al. used an insulating liquid (such as oil) to reduce $V{\rm PI}$ with the liquid's higher dielectric constant, but relay reliability was still worse than that achieved with an ALD process [158].
 Carbon nanotubes can also be used to reduce voltage, but can be difficult to fabricate, as discussed by Dadgour et al. [165],[166].
 A suspended gate MOS fabricated by Abele et al. combines relay with MOS for enhanced efficiency, but current is low, and both mechanical and RC delay are issues with this device [167].